 The Company met one of the financial and/or operational goals mentioned above and, in September 2012, the remaining \$12.0 million was borrowed in the second tranche.
 The second tranche has a six-month interest-only period followed by a thirty-two month principal and interest amortization period with interest being charged at the same rate as the first tranche.
 There are certain fees in accordance with the LSA which are being recorded as discounts or other long and short-term liabilities depending on the nature of the fees.
 The fees are being accreted through interest expense.
-Approximately \$38,000 was recorded in interest expense for the three months ended March 31, 2013 and 2012.
+Approximately \$37,000 and \$40,000 was recorded in interest expense for the three months ended June 30, 2013 and 2012, respectively.
+Approximately \$75,000 and \$80,000 was recorded in interest expense for the six months ended June 30, 2013 and 2012, respectively.

 Concurrently with entering into the LSA, the Company also granted SVB a warrant to purchase shares of Series F preferred stock at a price of \$2.045 per share equal to 2% of the aggregate amount of the advances made to the Company pursuant to the LSA, divided by the exercise price.
-In relation to the first tranche, 29,340 warrants became exercisable, and in relation to the second tranche, an additional 117,360 warrants became exercisable.
-As discussed in Note 1, the warrants are classified as a liability and are required to be measured at fair value.
-Therefore, the warrants were recorded as a debt discount at their fair value at the time of grant and accreted over the life of the LSA using the effective interest method.
-The subsequent re-valuation of the warrants (at fair value) resulted in other expense of \$57,000 and \$34,000 for the three months ended March 31, 2013 and 2012, respectively.
-Upon the completion of the IPO, these warrants were converted into warrants to purchase 41,323 shares of common stock.
+In relation to the first tranche, the warrant became exercisable to purchase an aggregate of 29,340 shares of Series F preferred stock, and in relation to the second tranche, the warrant became exercisable to purchase an additional 117,360 shares of Series F preferred stock.
+As discussed in Note 1, the warrant is classified as a liability and is required to be measured at fair value.
+Therefore, the warrant was recorded as a debt discount at its fair value at the time of grant and accreted over the life of the LSA using the effective interest method.
+The subsequent re-valuation of the warrant (at fair value) resulted in other expense of \$114,000 and other income of \$6,000 for the three months ended June 30, 2013 and 2012, respectively, and other expense of \$171,000 and \$28,000 for the six months ended June 30, 2013 and 2012, respectively.
+Upon the completion of the IPO, this warrant was converted into a warrant to purchase 41,323 shares of common stock.
+In May 2013, SVB exercised the warrant in full and it is no longer outstanding.